our instructors are highly skilled at performing Emergency Surgical

 Yorkshire Air Ambulance and London HEMS.

-is due to take up a Consultant post in Plymouth.
+is a Consultant in Emergency Medicine in Plymouth.
 He has an interest

 in PHEM, early critical care interventions and disaster mass-casualty

 medicine.
 He is the co-editor of the medical textbooks ABC of

 Pre-Hospital Emergency Medicine and ABC of Sepsis.
 His emergency